Former Southwest Airlines Employee Claims Co-Workers Set Up ‘Whites Only’ Break Room In Houston Airport

 Parker claims “similarly situated white employees who engaged in nearly identical behavior were not terminated.”

 But the firing isn’t the only reason for the lawsuit.
-Parker also states that there was a “white’s-only” break room in Hobby Airport, which remained around for years, until a recent renovation resulted in its removal from the building.
+Parker also states that there was a “whites-only” break room in Hobby Airport, which remained around for years, until a recent renovation resulted in its removal from the building.
 According to him, there was also something that looked like a noose someone constructed from bungee cords and left hanging at an airport gate.

 Lawsuit: Southwest Airlines employees had 'whites-only' break room at Hobby Airport https://t.co/GL7KHtBsCc pic.twitter.com/wBCRMP7ZF4